Weirdest Super Bowl 2026 Novelty Bets: Crazy and Fun Props

 Country Roads (-120)

-Who Will MVP Reference First in Speech?God/Religion (-300)Team/Teammates (+160)
+Who Will MVP Reference First in Speech?God/Religion (-290)Team/Teammates (+175)

 Explore our wild 2026 Super Bowl prop bets with my reasoning for each selection below.
 There is a method to the madness, so you’ll want to see how I came to a conclusion for these novelty Super Bowl bets for the Big Game between the Seahawks and Patriots in Santa Clara.
+For some slightly less-weird player and team props you can also check out this Super Bowl prop bets guide.

 If you like these odds, you can find them, alongside many other crazy Super Bowl prop bets at BetOnline.